Code-the-Dream-School/node-v3/weekly-rmor/rmor-schema.md

 ### WEEKLY RMOR

-# COLLECT RMOR WHEN SUBMITTED COMPLETE AND CORRECT
+# STUDENTS MUST COLLECT RMOR EACH WEEK, RMOR IS COLLECTED WHEN RMOR RECALL IS SUBMITTED COMPLETE AND CORRECT

+# OPEN BOOK

 # WILL NOT BE GRADED, NOT A TEST